antimof/UxPlay/README.txt

 before installing (in which case the GStreamer plugins must already be installed)

+### Building on non-Debian Linux and \*BSD

+-   **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):** (sudo dnf instal, or sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "CodeReady" add-on repository, called "PowerTools" by clones) (+libX11-devel for fullscreen X11 and "ZOOMFIX" if needed).

+-   **OpenSUSE:** (sudo zypper install) libopenssl-devel libplist-devel avahi-compat-mDNSResponder-devel (+ libX11-devel for fullscreen X11,
+    and ZOOMFIX if needed).

+-   **Arch Linux** (*Also available as a package in AUR*): (sudo pacman -Syu) openssl libplist avahi gst-plugins-base.

+-   **FreeBSD:** (sudo pkg install) libplist gstreamer1.
+Either avahi-libdns or mDNSResponder must also be installed to provide the dns_sd library.
+OpenSSL is already installed as a System Library.

+## Running UxPlay

+### Debian-based systems

 Next install the GStreamer plugins that are needed with `sudo apt-get install gstreamer1.0-<plugin>`.
 Values of `<plugin>` required are: